rehabstudio/fe-skeleton/README.md

 ### `build`
 Convenience method that will ensure style sheets and javascript are compiled.
-After this, all assets (style sheets, images, html, fonts and scripts) are copied over to the `destPath`.
+After this, all assets (style sheets, images, html, fonts, web manifest and scripts) are copied over to the `destPath`.

 ### `default`
 An alias for `build`.